 Lawnmowers have a tough life!
 They have to tackle rough terrains and patches of grass and cope with too much abuse, and sometimes it is intentional—like being stored outside without a shed.

 Finding a safe and cool resting place for your mower is essential.
-That is why it is important to learn how to store a lawn mower outside without a shed.
+That is why learning how to store a lawn mower outside without a shed is important.

-So, does your lawnmower spend its off-days outdoor or in your cluttered garage where you keep tripping over it?
+So, does your lawnmower spend its off-days outdoors or in your cluttered garage where you keep tripping over it?

 Well, there are better storage solutions, and whether you need a prefabricated or bespoke DIY space, this article will shed some light.